AceOmnia/kaspa-portfolio-projector/README.md

 - Provides an interactive graphical interface with input validation and tooltips.
 - Displays portfolio projections in a sortable table with color-coded price levels.
 - Exports a professional-grade PDF report including a price table and key portfolio metrics.
-- Supports multiple currencies (USD, EUR, BTC) for price and portfolio value conversions.
+- Supports multiple currencies (USD, EUR, GBP, etc) for price and portfolio value conversions.

 ## Installation